johnpeart/dept-of-bad-ideas/_guest-guides/02-checklist-for-guests.md

 **Prepare your Impossible Implementation pitch**.

 You will be given a policy problem to solve ahead of time.
-Prepare a 5 minute pitch to solve the problem.
+Prepare a solution to this problem that will take roughly 5 minute to explain, but do not write a verbatim script.
 The solution must be impossible to implement but very electorally attractive.

 [Find out more about Round 1](/guest-guides/impossible-implementation-unit)